libavg/libavg/sphinxdoc/areanodes.rst

             if a program using a firewire device has crashed leaving resources allocated.
 Note that all firewire devices (including for instance external hard drives) are affected.

+    .. autoclass:: CameraInfo

+        A CameraInfo is a container for specific informations about a plugged-in camera.
+        It contains all necessary informations about a installed camera, which are mainly used to create a :py:class:`CameraNode`.
+The unique value to identify the camera is stored in the deviceID, whereas driver tells which driver is used to call the camera itself.
+Informations about supported camera controls or image formats are stored in two separated lists.

+        .. py:attribute:: driver

+            String which contains the name of the driver

+        .. py:attribute:: device

+            String which contains the unique id of the camera

+        .. py:attribute:: imageFormats

+            Returns a list of :py:class:`CameraImageFormat`'s with all possible image formats for that camera

+        .. py:attribute:: controls

+            Returns a list of :py:class:`CameraControl`'s with all possible controls for that camera

+    .. autoclass:: CameraImageFormat

+        A CameraImageFormat is a container which features informations about a supported image format of a camera.
+It stores the size of the resolution, a pixel format (see :py:class:`Bitmap`) and a list of supported frame rates for that format.

+        .. py:attribute:: size

+            A point which represents the resolution in width and height

+        .. py:attribute:: pixelFormat

+            String which tells about the pixel format (see :py:class:`Bitmap`)

+        .. py:attribute:: framerates

+            List of supported frame rates for that image format as floats

+    .. autoclass:: CameraControl

+        A CameraControl is a container which features informations about a supported control for a camera (e.g. brightness, white balance, etc.).
+It stores informations about the name of the control (what is controled) and a range with possible values and their related default.

+        .. py:attribute:: controlName

+            String which tells what control is meant

+        .. py:attribute:: min

+            The minimum value for that control

+        .. py:attribute:: max

+            The maximum value for that control

+        .. py:attribute:: default

+            The default value for that control

     .. autoclass:: CanvasNode